hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 tfe-admin node-drain
 ```

 This command will quiesce the current node and remove it from service.
-It will allow current work to complete and safely stop the node from picking up any new jobs from the redis queue, allowing the application to be safely stopped.
-Currently, it only affects  localhost and so only the host it is executed on (it does not support running on one node to drain other nodes).
-There is also not currently a reverse drain command - a restart is needed to restore the node.
+It will allow current work to complete and safely stop the node from picking up any new jobs from the Redis queue, allowing the application to be safely stopped.
+Currently, it only affects `localhost` (it does not support running on one node to drain other nodes).
+Currently, there is no reverse drain command - a restart is needed to restore the node.

 ####  app-config